Rolling Across the United States by Train

 Which guidebook?
 Bradt’s indispensable USA by Rail (which I wrote) includes maps, full route guides, city information and details of how to find your way about strange train stations.
 The book also covers trains in Canada.
 Allow at least half an hour before departure time and choose a window seat for better views, more privacy, and a corner to lean against when sleeping.

 You can bring two pieces of hand baggage and the check-in service allows an additional three items.
-Serendipity is one of the great things about train travel as you can easily mingle with fellow passengers if you wish, watch a movie or just enjoy the passing scene.
+Serendipity is one of the great things about traveling by train as you can easily mingle with fellow passengers if you wish, watch a movie or just enjoy the passing scene.
 There is nothing to compare the legroom on any train compared with what you get on a cross-country bus or anything in the air.
 So enjoy and stretch out!

 Lounge cars offer great views through their huge wrap-around windows and you can have a drink in the bar, where a relaxed atmosphere sometimes encourages strangers to tell you their life story in hair-raising detail.
 Dining car meals may include regional specialities such as barbecued spare ribs or fresh salmon.
 Lunch is better value than dinner but anything alcoholic tends to be expensive.

 Get Cash or Bring a Card

 Many people bring their own food supplies on board, though this isn’t encouraged.
 Tickets and meals can be paid for with cash, credit cards, or travelers’ cheques designated in US$.
 Amtrak trains are known for running out of certain food items, so just in case, stock up with snacks and non-obtrusive or smelly foods just in case.

 There are no places to obtain cash, except by cashing a travellers’ cheque, so take enough money to last the journey.

 Lots of hotels can be found close to train stations and station staff are a good source of advice.
 Sleeping on board is no problem either, given generous reclining seats, dimmed lights and a free pillow from the attendant.